RicardoRivera-RP/sandbox-obs-countdown/README.md

 # sandbox-obs-countdown
-this is a "starting stream in 5 minutes" overlay for SandBoxRP Streamers
+this is a overlay package for SandboxRP Streamers